software-mansion/cairo-profiler/README.md

 ### Generating output file

 To generate the file run `cairo-profiler` with the `<PATH_TO_TRACE_DATA>` argument containing the path to the json file with the trace to be profiled.
-You can also specify the `--output-path <OUTPUT_PATH>` - if not specified, the output file will be saved as `profile.pb.gz`.
+You can also specify the path to the output file via `--output-path <OUTPUT_PATH>` - if not specified, the output file will be saved as `profile.pb.gz`.

 #### Example